UpStride/engine/README.md

 ## Upstride2TF
 Conversion from UpStride datatype to real datatype is necessary to calculate the loss.
 This can be done in several ways.
-In this version we added the 'concat' option.
+In this version we added the `concat` option.

 ### concat
 It concatenates all the hyper-complex components to make the real (TF) datatype